Paul Lynde: Guest appearances and film roles

-Acting jobs continued to be scarce for Lynde, although it is unclear whether or not this was related to his alcoholism, which made him difficult to work with.
+Acting jobs continued to be scarce for Lynde, although whether or not this was related to his alcoholism, which made him difficult to work with, is unclear.
 As demand for his services declined, he accepted a wider variety of job offers.

-In 1978, he appeared as a guest weatherman for WSPD-TV in Toledo, Ohio, to publicize both The Hollywood Squares and a summer stock performance.
+In 1978, he appeared as a guest weatherman for WSPD-TV in Toledo, Ohio, to publicize both The Hollywood Squares and a summer-stock performance.

 In the 1979 comedy The Villain (released as Cactus Jack in the UK), he appeared as Indian chief Nervous Elk alongside former Bye Bye Birdie co-star Ann-Margret.
 It was his final film role.

 In November 1980, the Beaux Arts Society, Inc. (founded in 1857) designated Paul Lynde "King" of the Beaux Arts Ball, with Kitty Carlisle designated as "Queen".
-Paul Lynde remained a Life Member of the Beaux Arts Society from 1980 until his untimely death.
+Paul Lynde remained a life member of the Beaux Arts Society from 1980 until his untimely death.